bwamonoo/bsBackend/README.md

    export default BlogList;
    ```

-By following these instructions, you can seamlessly integrate the backend API with the frontend application, allowing you to perform CRUD operations and display blog data dynamically.
+By following these steps, you can successfully integrate the backend of the blog site with your frontend application, allowing you to perform CRUD operations and display blog data to users.